Gaborandi/BERT-Classification-with-Multi-Sampling/README.md

 the purpose of multisampling is to see how powerful is the model against small sample size

+usually when you sample from the data randomly, you get different probabilities. then you have to take the average of these probabilities to make sure you have a robust result

 this could help in knowing which model could be good for domains with limited amount of samples such as rare diseases in medical domain

 domain adaptation could help in overcoming the problem of limited sample size but more experiements are needed